Reshiro/ip/docs/README.md

    It's up to you to determine a priority scale!

-5. Once you're done using the app, just enter `bye` YoChan will save all of the tasks in your list!
+5. Once you're done using the app, just enter `bye` and YoChan will save all of the tasks in your list!
 The next time you open up the app, everything will be there.